L-Ellis/Data_Course_ELLIS/README.md

 # Data_Course_ELLIS
-For BIOL 3100 taught by professor Zhan
+For BIOL 3100 taught by professor Zahn

 This README file contains information about my uploaded assignments